junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The girl lets them in after ten minutes of talk.
 Dean can't say he's not pleased to know his grin and wink still work like a charm nowadays.

+The festival is host in a wide field outside the city, near the desert.
+Just an hour away from the city, it already feels like so far from the city that the entire human civilization is something they have to make an effort to remember existed in the world.
+They spend ages winding around the dark hills and canyons, heading into the noted canyon with springs, until the view suddenly widens after the one last turn in the hills.
+It's like the oasis in the wild desert, decorated with shadows of palm trees reaching as high as the moon, covered with millions of tiny little light spots, where each one is one human figure moving and shaking with the music rhythm.
+The ground shakes along with the music beats, and they can feel it before hear it.

-The festival is host in a wide field outside the city.
-Dean remembers seeing old TV news from Las Vegas music festival back when he's still a teenager, and thinking going to one of those festivals would be one's ultimate bucket list, 'cause Dad is never going to take them there.
-He didn't even bother mentioning.
-And now he's here, with Sam and Cas, not to enjoy the time and music and all the craziness a rock festival has to offer, but to capture the Devil himself, as if their lives aren't messed enough.
-Just great.
+Dean remembers seeing old TV news from Las Vegas music festival back when he was still a teenager who had all those adolescent wishlists and vain dreams, and thinking going to one of those festivals would be one's ultimate bucket list.
+But he didn't ever bother mentioning it to Dad, 'cause he knew he'd never gonna take them there.
+He just stared at the TV screen, trying to imagine how it must feel to be onsite, but his imagination could only go so far.
+And now here he is, with Sam and Cas -- his brother and his best friend -- not to enjoy the time and music and all the craziness a rock festival has to offer, but to capture the Devil himself, as if their lives aren't messed enough. *Just great.*

-They move their way through crowd toward the stage -- it's so much more difficult than they thought possible.
-The music already started -- Dean suspects it ended since three days ago -- which means the crowd never stopped moving and crushing with the music.
-They feel like as if trudging through rain-coated woods, each step plodding in the mud.
+They move their way through the crowd toward the stage -- it's so much more difficult than they thought possible.
+The music has already started -- Dean suspects it has never stopped for a beat since three days ago -- which totally explains why the crowd never stopped moving and crushing with the music.
+They feel like as if trudging through knee-deep rain-coated land, each step plodding in the mud.

 Dean leads the way, splitting the crowd before him and squeezing through, hoping Sam and Cas can stick together closely enough not to get lost.
 It would be a hell of a trouble to find lost ones in crowds like this -- too loud to hear, too bright to see, just blind and deaf --

 Which is of course what ends up happening.

 "Keep close!"
-He yells back, trying to turn his head back from time to time, but his voice is overwhelmed by the music and crowds so easily, and the space between all those audience is tight even for breathing, let alone turning around.
+He yells back, trying to turn his head back from time to time, but his voice is overwhelmed by the music and crowds so easily, and the space between all those audience is too tight even for breathing, let alone turning around.
 All he can see are the men and women wavering with the music rhythm.
 He has to just continue moving regardless.

-Until Dean finally reaches close enough to the stage and the side signs that pointing to the back stage, he finally gets to take a full breath.
-From this distance, he can see those so-called rock stars' faces when they are howling songs like "Heaven is too far away from me", "Devil is calling me to join", or something of that kind -- which, is a little difficult to tell if it's Lucifer has dipped his fingers in the song or just generally how people nowadays love to hear.
+Until Dean finally reaches close enough to the stage and sees the side signs that stop anyone from moving any farther, which means the way to the back stage, he finally gets to take a full breath.
+From this distance, he can see those so-called rock stars' faces when they are howling songs like "Heaven is too far away from me", "Devil is calling me to join", or something of that kind -- which, is a little difficult to tell if it's Lucifer that dipped his fingers in the song or just generally how people nowadays love to hear.
 Dean turns around, not finding the two familiar figures behind him.
 He shouts their names.

 But the only one answers him is -- "Hello, Squirrel."